 Mothers Day Activities for The Career Mom

 - Take a work-related lesson with your hard working mom or teach mom a computer or internet skill you know but she doesn’t.
-Worth magazine lists 10 of the Best Private Lessons.
-While you may not choose to put a deposit down on these pricey classes, they can inspire you.
 For local versions, check your area’s Learning Annex, community college, adult school or university extension programs.

 - Make reservations for lunch at a restaurant well known in your area for business networking.
 Do a little research on what deals were made there and which big shot local executives typically dine there.
 Tell these stories at lunch to entertain your working mom.

 - Shop at Ann Taylor, Talbots or any career-oriented store for women.
 Even second hand stores have designer clothes that may suit her.

 - Sign up for a personal trainer session or a marathon, race or fitness walk to engage in alongside mom.
 You can find Mother’s Day races and marathons in nearly every large city.
 Find lots of Mothers Day Half Marathons here.

 - After your workout, treat mom to lunch at an organic, farm-to-table or vegan restaurant.

 - Schedule a post-workout Jacuzzi or massage for you, mom and siblings.

 Mothers Day Activities for The Single or Divorced Mom Who’s Looking for Love . . .

 - Of all the Mother’s Day Activities writing an online dating profile may not have gotten to the top of your list.
 Hint: getting a draft written up first and having her edit it with you may get the job done more efficiently.
 Otherwise, she may stall and eventually get out of it.